 Silence In The Library / Forest Of The Dead by Steven Moffat, directed by Euros Lyn

-An enigmatic message sends the Doctor and Donna to a planet-sized library.
-They arrive to find the world deserted, except for an archaeological expedition led by Professor River Song, who claims to know the Doctor of old.
-Joining forces, the Doctor and River investigate the mystery of why the library was sealed off a century earlier.
-But the shadows are alive with a flesh-consuming intelligence... and somewhere, a little girl believes that all of these events are playing out in her mind.
+An enigmatic message sends the Doctor and Donna to a library the size of a planet, which has been deserted for a century.
+Eerily, the automated systems still function -- all uttering dire warnings to flee.
+Then an archaeological expedition arrives; it's led by Professor River Song, who claims to know the Doctor of old.
+Joining forces, the Doctor and River investigate the circumstances which led to the library being sealed.
+They discover that the shadows are alive with a flesh-consuming intelligence called the Vashta Nerada... and, somewhere, a little girl believes that all of these events are playing out in her mind.

 Midnight